 At Dolt, Thompson, Shepherd & Conway, PSC, our Louisville birth asphyxia attorneys have extensive resources and access to medical professionals.
 We use these resources and skills to advance your case and obtain fair compensation for your child’s injuries.

-- Low oxygen levels in the mother's blood due to respiratory issues or improperly administered anesthesia
+- Respiratory issues in the mother or improperly administered anesthesia

 - Low blood pressure in the mother

 - Contractions of the uterus that are too strong, preventing circulation of the baby's blood

 - Placental abruption, where the placenta detatches before the baby has been delivered

 - Compression or pinching of the umbilical cord that prevents blood from getting to the infant